Reisner v. LesoAccountability for One of the Psychologists Behind the Guantánamo Abuses

 court granted the Attorney General’s motion to dismiss our complaint on August

 ruling, the court found that it did not have jurisdiction to rule on the merits

 of Dr. Reisner’s claims because Dr. Reisner lacked standing to bring the

 complaint.
 The ruling is unfortunate, as Dr. Reisner’s claims raise serious and

 fundamental questions that should have their day in court.

 On November 15, 2011, CJA presented testimony in support of the Gottfried Duane Bill at New York Senator Duane’s public forum concerning medical professionals, torture, and the law.
-This bill expressly defines professional obligations in the context of detention abroad and explicitly states that NY-licensed health professionals are prohibited from any involvement in torture or other abuse of detainees.
-Such an explicit prohibition will ensure that in the future these fundamental ethical obligations will be unambiguously clear to healthcare professionals, the Office of Professional Discipline, and the courts.
+This bill expressly defines professional obligations in the context of detention abroad and explicitly prohibits NY-licensed health professionals from any involvement in torture or other abuse of detainees.
+This explicit prohibition was designed to ensure that in the future, these fundamental ethical obligations woul be unambiguously clear to healthcare professionals, the Office of Professional Discipline, and the courts.